snpscrn/sdk-ios/README.md

 When snapping returns more than a single snap result and the user has multiple results to choose from, the **SnapscreenSnapResultsViewController** is automatically pushed onto the navigation stack.
 You can pass an optional resultsDelegate when instantiating the SnapViewController (see above) that implements the **SnapscreenSnapResultsViewControllerDelegate** protocol to control and customize how the results are displayed.
 This is optional and SnapscreenKit provides a default implementation.
 The **SnapscreenSnapResultsViewControllerDelegate** provides you with a callback that delivers the result entry that the user selected.

-## Localization

-If you want, you can customize several messages that are shown in the UI by overriding the Localization keys defined in SnapscreenKit.bundle in your own Localizable.strings files.

 ## Customizing Appearance

 The SnapscreenSnapViewController supports customization of the following properties: